JamesTM5/IBSCMasterFeedbackDash/README.md

 5.7 My teacher recognizes and rewards my efforts
 5.6 My teacher inspires and motivates me
 5.3 My teacher and I have shared goals for my progress and development

+nb.
+This is not tested on IOS - references to paths may have to be edited to make this work outside of a Windows installation.